DeanMSweeney/nitrate-GC/README.md

 ![Graphical Abstract](ga.png)

-This repository contains all data and code used for our manuscript titled: **"Potential Dependence of Nitrate Adsorption and Dissociation across Metals and Dilute Alloys: a Grand Canonical Study"**.
+This repository contains all data and code used for our manuscript titled: **" A Grand Canonical Study of the Potential Dependence of Nitrate Adsorption and Dissociation across Metals and Dilute Alloys"**.

 [![MIT License](https://img.shields.io/badge/Code-MIT-green.svg)](./LICENSE-CODE)
 [![CC BY 4.0](https://img.shields.io/badge/Data-CC_BY_4.0-blue.svg)](./LICENSE-DATA)